Kurmali language

 Kurmali or Kudmali (ISO: Kuṛmāli) is an Indo-Aryan language classified as belonging to the Bihari group of languages spoken in eastern India.
-As a trade dialect, it is also known as Panchpargania (পঞ্চপরগনিয়া), for the "five parganas" of the region it covers in Jharkhand.
-Kurmali language is spoken by around 550,000 people mainly in fringe regions of Jharkhand, Odisha and West Bengal, also a sizeable population speak Kurmali in Assam tea valleys.
+As a trade dialect, it covers in Jharkhand.
+Kurmali language is spoken by around 550,000 people mainly in fringe regions of Jharkhand, Odisha and West Bengal.
+There is also a sizeable population speaking Kurmali in the Assam tea valleys.
 Kurmali is one of the demanded languages for enlisting in Eighth Schedule to the Constitution of India.